 This blog is called omakase and is about the art of leaving your expectations at home.
 The Japanese habit of omakase (お任せ) when you’re ordering at a restaurant pretty much means, “I’ll leave it up to you”, inviting the chef to be innovative and surprising in the selection of dishes.
 I try to do it in every city I visit and apply the idea behind to everything between how I pick my runs, how I pick my food, how I plan activities with my kids, how I explore cities and how I travel in general.
 So planning and more specifically, creating a day planning for your city trips, sounds exactly the opposite of the omakase way of doing things.
 So, here are some thoughts on how planning actually helps to maximize for omakase experiences – why I create a day planning for city trips.

 To be completely frank, most of the time I do not make a day planning when visiting a city.
 I just go with the flow, soak in the city.
-The recent city trip to Madrid I did with my wife Marieke is a good example.
+The recent city trip to Madrid I did is a good example.
 But in some cases, like with my visits to huge cities like New York and Tokyo, I will create some sort of rough day planning – day planning for city trips.

 Some things can’t be done without a plan